 Real Estate comes in many forms – multi-family, shopping centers, storage Units, industrial office buildings, residential housing – all of which come with different sizes and price tags.

 There are lots of financing and management strategies.
 This unique melting pot of options means that anyone can gets started with a little bit of wisdom and a lot of out of the box thinking no matter their financial planning.
+Anyone who has access off market deals for investment properties can get you one step ahead.

 For this guide we are going to focus on residential single family homes and how to buy rental property in this category.